anasinnyk/terraform-provider-onepassword/README.md

 ## Provider

-Terraform provider for 1password usage with your infrastructure, for example you can share password from your admin panel via some vault in you 1password company account
+Terraform provider for 1password usage with your infrastructure, for example you can share password from your admin panel via some vault in you 1password company account.
+This provider based on 1Password CLI client version 0.5.5, but you can rewrite it by env variable `OP_VERSION`

 ### Example Usage